 - Overseed - Overseed new lawn or spots that need refreshing and use a fall grass fertilizer.

 Winter is harsh on your yard, so you need to protect it!
-This is our slowest time of year, but there are still many things you can do during the season to prepare for the upcoming Spring.
+This is our slowest time of year, but there are still many things you can do during the season to prepare for the upcoming spring.

-Early Winter is the best time for weed removal.
+- Remove Weeds - Early Winter is the best time for weed removal.

 - Cover the ground - Keep your ground well covered during these cold months to discourage annual weeds.